hbctraining/BMI714_Intro_to_HPC/lessons/sbatch_Rexercise.md

 >
 > Additional instructions and a troubleshooting guide is available on the [HMS-RC's O2 wiki](https://wiki.rc.hms.harvard.edu/display/O2/Using+X11+Applications+Remotely).

-> ### Rstudio on O2
-> Another alternative is to working with R on O2 is to use the [O2Portal RStudio App](https://harvardmed.atlassian.net/wiki/spaces/O2/pages/2233335809/HMS+-+RStudio+on+O2).
-This app will start the RStudio application on one of the O2 cluster compute nodes.
-This application allows you to write R code, run it, and create graphs interactively using the RStudio interface.
-Fore more information [check out the O2 wiki page](https://harvardmed.atlassian.net/wiki/spaces/O2/pages/2233335809/HMS+-+RStudio+on+O2).
 ---

 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*